 Will you provide me with a Summer School visa invitation letter?

 We will provide students with a Summer School visa invitation letter that can be used for their visa application.
-This will be sent to you by email as well as in the post once you have paid at least a 50% deposit payment.
+This will be sent to you by email once you have paid at least a £1000 deposit payment.

 How do I apply for a Summer School visa letter?